 Military veterans face many challenges when returning to civilian life: reconnecting with family and re-establishing a role in the family; joining or creating a community; perhaps returning to a job or preparing to enter the work force; and adjusting to a different pace of life and work. some Veterans return home with severe injuries, some visible, some invisible.

-Thousands of service members and veterans—though just a fraction of the US military and veteran population— have found that creative arts and nature activities bring them relief from symptoms of anxiety, depression, PTSD, and traumatic brain injury.
+Thousands of veterans—though just a fraction of the US veteran population—have found that creative arts and nature activities bring them relief from symptoms of anxiety, depression, post-traumatic stress, and traumatic brain injury.
 In health care and community settings, veterans are discovering vital outlets for expression and pathways to purpose and joy through activities such as writing, gardening, performing music, hiking, painting, and fishing.

 Although not a substitute for professional treatment, community arts and nature-based activities have several advantages.
-They carry little stigma when compared with psychotherapy, making them a more readily accepted avenue through which to share traumatic experiences, confront emotions, and gain support.
-Arts and nature activities are also free of the side-effects that deter some veterans from taking medication.
+They carry little stigma compared to psychotherapy, making them a more readily accepted avenue through which to share traumatic experiences, confront emotions, and gain support.
+Arts and nature activities are also free of the side effects of medication.

 Decreased feelings of anxiety